TypeFox/typir/documentation/getting-started.md

 npm install typir-langium
 ```

-Since languages often enable their user to define function-like or class-like elements for which a corresponding Typir type in the type system needs to be created,
+Languages often enable their users to define function-like or class-like elements
-see OX and LOX as examples,
+for which a corresponding Typir type in the type system needs to be created, see OX and LOX as examples.
-these types depend on user input and needs to be added or removed when the underlying Langium documents are added, removed or updated.
+These types depend on user input and need to be added or removed when the underlying Langium documents are added, removed or updated.

 Therefore, the actual type system for your Langium-based language is defined as an implementation of the interface `LangiumTypeSystemDefinition`,
 which separates constant types (and their rules) from user-dependent types (and their rules):